Aryaan03/Independent-Study/Blog.md

 These variations make Indian English a rich and diverse dialect, reflecting India's linguistic diversity.

-1. **Consonants**: Indian English often uses retroflex plosives [ʈ] and [ɖ] instead of the alveolar plosives [t] and [d] found in American English
-2. **Aspirated vs. Unaspirated Plosives**: Unlike American English, Indian English makes a clear distinction between aspirated and unaspirated sounds, which can change the meaning of words
-3. **Vowels**: The central vowels [ə] (schwa) and [ʌ] are often not distinguished in traditional Indian English pronunciation
-4. **Non-rhoticity**: Indian English is generally non-rhotic, meaning the 'r' at the end of words or before consonants is not pronounced, similar to British English
-5. **Regional Variations**: Accents vary considerably based on the speaker's primary language and region, such as Bengali English, Southern Indian English, and Punjabi English

 ## The ASR Inclusivity Dilemma

 Despite the advancements in ASR technology, models often struggle with accurately transcribing Indian English accents.
 This challenge stems from several factors:

 1. **Data Bias**: Most commercial ASR systems are trained primarily on American and British English datasets, leading to poor performance on Indian accents.
 This bias results in higher error rates and frustration for Indian English speakers.
 2. **Linguistic Complexity**: The phonetic and phonological features of Indian English, influenced by the country's diverse languages, create a complex landscape for ASR systems to navigate.
-Features like retroflex consonants and unique stress patterns are often misinterpreted.
+Features like retroflex consonants, vowel peculiarities, unique stress patterns and regional variations are often misinterpreted.
 3. **Limited Resources**: There is a scarcity of large-scale, high-quality datasets that represent the full spectrum of Indian English accents.
 This lack of training data hampers the development of more inclusive ASR models.

 ## Current Research and Solutions